Kentucky State Income Tax

 Tax Year 2014

 Kentucky Income Tax Table

 |Tax Bracket (Single) ||Tax Bracket (Couple) ||Marginal Tax Rate|

 The Kentucky Income Tax

-Kentucky collects a state income tax at a maximum marginal tax rate of 6.00%, spread across six tax brackets.
+Kentucky collects a state income tax at a maximum marginal tax rate of %, spread across tax brackets.
 Unlike the Federal Income Tax, Kentucky's state income tax does not provide couples filing jointly with expanded income tax brackets.
-There are a total of twenty one states with higher marginal income tax rates then Kentucky.

 Like many other states, Kentucky effectively double bracket widths for married couples filing jointly.
 Special deductions allowed in Kentucky allow up to $41,110 of pension income to be excluded from taxation, and permit the deduction of certain insurance premiums and medicare payments (including COBRA payments and Medicare Type B).Tax Repayment Plans

 If you cannot pay your Kentucky income tax debt in full, submit your tax return and a partial payment ON TIME and call the Kentucky Department of Revenue immediately at (502) 564-4921, extension 5354 to discuss a tax payment plan.
 Remember that an interest rate of two to four percent will likely compount on overdue tax payments, and additional penalties may exist.Important - Your Kentucky 1099G